 Some common uses for lasers in cosmetic dermatology include:

 - Resurfacing the skin to reduce the appearance of fine lines, wrinkles, and scars

-- Removing unwanted hair
+- Removing unwanted hair with laser hair removal

 - Reducing the appearance of spider veins and broken blood vessels

 - Improving the tone and texture of the skin

 - Removing age spots, freckles, and other types of pigmentation